Author: Lisa McGrimmon | Published: May 2, 2018 | Modified: April 11, 2019

-I love this black and white booth with natural wood display pieces, and it's always full of customers.
-Here, you can see both sides of the booth.
-It's a U-shaped setup with tall tables and display on the walls that makes excellent use of the 10 x 10 booth space.
+Below, you can see both sides of the booth.
+It's a U-shaped setup with tall tables and wood display panels on the walls that makes excellent use of the 10 x 10 booth space.

 You can find similar wood jewelry stands in the Kaizen Woodworks shop on Handmade at Amazon.

 The bold graphic tablecloths add interest and draw attention from a distance.
 However, the smaller white cloths create a simple, neutral backdrop that allows the jewelry to be the focus as customers approach the booth for a closer look.